I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 (c) A director or officer is not liable for a debt of the corporation if the director or officer shows that the debt was created or incurred:

 Trusts–whether created for the purpose of anonymity, facilitating land transactions, or for probate avoidance–can be an important element in an overall asset protection structure.
-However, a trust is not a "legal entity" in the same sense as a corporation or LLC.
+However, a trust is not a legal entity in the same sense as a corporation or LLC.
 Trust agreements are not filed anywhere and have no state registration or approval.
 Accordingly, there is no liability barrier and piercing rules do not apply.
 The participants in a trust–the trustor/grantor, the trustee, and the beneficiaries–are automatically exposed to lawsuits in their personal and individual capacities.
-For this reason, it is our view that investment trusts are most effectively used in conjunction with an LLC.
-The exception is a stand-alone living trust for the homestead since the homestead and related assets are already protected by Art.
-XVI, Sec.
-50 of the Texas Constitution and Property Code Chapters 41 and 42.
-See our companion articles Living Trusts in Texas and Homestead Protections in Texas.
+For this reason, investment trusts are most effectively used in conjunction with an LLC.
+The exception is a stand-alone living trust for the homestead since the homestead and related assets are already protected by Texas Constitution article XVI, section 50 and Property Code chapters 41 and 42.

 Information in this article is proved for general informational and educational purposes only and is not offered as legal advice upon which anyone may rely.
 The law changes.
 Legal counsel relating to your individual needs and circumstances is advisable before taking any action that has legal consequences.
 Consult your tax advisor as well.
 This firm does not represent you unless and until it is expressly retained in writing to do so.